vector-js/vector/website/content/examples/unit-circle.md

 * @date October 9, 2019
 * @author Kurt Bruns
 */
-import { Interactive, getScriptName, BaseElement } from '../../index.js';
+import { Interactive, BaseElement } from '../../index.js';
 import { parseSVG } from '../../util/svg.js';
 /**
-* This main interactive contains the four components: the unit
-* circle, the function graph, the variables, and the
-* trigonometric functions.
-*/
-let interactive = new Interactive(getScriptName());
-let width = 230;
-let scale = width / Math.PI;
-let radius = scale;
-let margin = 2 * radius - width / 2;
-interactive.height = width + margin + width;
-interactive.width = width + margin + 2 * width + 2;
-let f = Math.cos;
-/**
-* This wrapper object is how the circular dependecy between
+* This wrapper object is how the circular dependecy between control elements is
-* control elements is made more simple.
-Since all of the
-* elements depend on the current angle when an input is
+* made more simple.
+Since all of the elements depend on the current angle when
-* changed then this element is updated and the change is
+* an input is changed then this element is updated and the change is
 * propegated through the dependency graph.
 */
 class NumberWrapper extends BaseElement {